Cachamoe/Mad-Libs-Generator/README.md

 ## Application Features
 1) To run the game in terminal type: python game.py
-2) Put in answers based on criteria
+2) Put in answers based on criteria (Use Quotations)
-3) Enjoy the finished MadLib
+3) Enjoy the finished MadLib!

 ## Technologies
 Python, Terminal